AlienPolygon/pribambase/README.md

 After that, a new section called **Sync** will appear in **N > Tools** tab in viewport, and a new menu called **Sprite** will appear in the Image/uv editor.

+## Usage

+After the plugins are installed, turn each of them on before drawing: nn blender press __Connect__ on top of the plugin's panel in the viewport, in Aseprite press __File > Sync__ .
+After that you can:

+* Open any texture used in blendfile normally in Aseprite, and it will be updated in Blender as you paint.
+This applies to both textures created normally with blender, and textures set up by the plugin
+* Use **Image Editor > Sprite** menu to load aseprite files as textures, or create new ones
+* Use **Sprite > Send UV** to show the UV Map in aseprite

+See [Reference](Reference) for all features.

 ## Source